 Practicing integrative health and wellness isn't just for humans!
-Join us as we uncover what pet-related alternative and complementary treatments are available and the research behind them.
-We'll discuss the lifecycle of our furry friends, and how these approaches can help with prevention and health maintenance, as well as illness, disease, injury, and aging.
+During this session we uncovered what pet-related alternative and complementary treatments are available and the research behind them.
+We also discussed the lifecycle of our furry friends, and how these approaches can help with prevention and health maintenance, as well as illness, disease, injury, and aging.

-This event will be held at Aquinas College's Donnelly Center [157 Woodward Lane Southeast, Grand Rapids, MI, 49506].
-Signage will guide you to the building and free, onsite parking.
+This event was held at Aquinas College's Donnelly Center [157 Woodward Lane Southeast, Grand Rapids, MI, 49506].

 Christine Swanson, DCM, DACVIM, Specialist, Board Certified in Veterinary Oncology at BluePearl Specialty & Emergency Pet Hospital